TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 ![Xpp delete](XppSelectDelete.png)

-To run these tasks a standard batch job created.
+To run these tasks I created a new batch job.
 You can select one or all tasks using a standard query filter and run them periodically(e.g. weekly).
 So the whole cleanup process can be implemented with just one batch job, without doing a complex setup of various jobs in different companies.

 ![Cleanup execute](CleanupRun.png)